ultraseedbox/USB-Docs/Getting Started Guide/Automation - A Comprehensive Guide/UltraSeedbox Comprehensive Guide to Fully Automated Media Box.md

 This guide assumes the following:

 * All of your media will be in your seedbox
-* You have access to torrent trackers and usenet providers
+* You have access to torrent trackers and Usenet providers

 Each section provides essential steps that you need to do: